 Some apps involve a small charge, while others are so-called “freemium” releases, which means that you can include in-app purchases for people who want more features, benefits, or information.

 You don’t even need technical skills to develop an app.
-You can hire a freelance developer to help execute your idea and pay a flat fee.
+You can hire IT people on a freelance basis to help execute your idea and pay a flat fee.
 Many entrepreneurs take this route.

 There are also software program that make creating a simple app fairly easy.
 However, if the app doesn’t offer much in the way of features, it will become a hard sell for savvy consumers.